 The St. Alphonsus Food and Clothing Center enables us to reach out to people in desperate need of help, especially the hungry.
-The center is open Monday, Wednesday, Friday 9am-1pm and Tuesday 9am-12:30pm.
+The center is open Monday, Wednesday, Thursday 9am-1pm; Tuesday 9am-12:30pm; Friday CLOSED.
 The Food and Clothing Center is located at 228 Carrier St NE in the former school building.
 The main entrance can be found at the double green doors behind the oak tree in the courtyard.
 Volunteers are scheduled once a month or as often as one wished to help.

 To effectively minister this year-round program, we depend on volunteers to donate time and energy once or twice a month.
 In-service training and on-going support is available.
 Men and women, high school and college students have helped to make this a successful ministry.
 To learn more or to become involved call A.J.
 Fossel at 913-4415.